Pro-Editor-503/f-4e-manual/src/cockpit/pilot/dscg_controls.md

 ![DSCG Controls](../../img/pilot_dscg_overview.jpg)

-The Digital Scan Converter Group (DSCG) refers to the screen used to display radar data and video feed of TV weapons or targeting pods.
-The DSCG replaces the Direct View Storage Tube radar scopes which could not interact with the digital interfaces.
+The Digital Scan Converter Group (DSCG) is the screen used to display radar data and video feed of TV weapons or targeting pods.
+The DSCG replaces the Direct View Storage Tube radar scopes, which could not interact with digital interfaces.

 > 💡 The selector for the video source is found on the